-This i.MX BSP contains a pre-built kernel image based on the 4.9.88 version of the Linux kernel and the device tree files associated with each platform.
+This i.MX BSP contains a pre-built kernel image based on the 4.9.123 version of the Linux kernel and the device tree files associated with each platform.

 The same kernel image is used for all the i.MX 6 and i.MX 7 with name zImage.
 Device trees are tree data structures, which describe the hardware configuration allowing a common kernel to be booted with different pin settings for different boards or configurations.
 Device tree files use the .dtb extension.
-The configuration for a device tree can be found in the Linux source code under arch/arm/boot/dts in the \.dts files.
+The configuration for a device tree can be found in the Linux source code under arch/arm/boot/dts in the .dts files.

 The i.MX Linux delivery package contains pre-built device tree files for the i.MX boards in various configurations.
 File names for the prebuilt images are named Image-[platform]-[board]-[configuration].dtb.
+For example, the device tree file of the i.MX 8QuadMax MEK board is Image-fsl-imx8qm-mek.dtb.

-For i.MX 6 and i.MX 7, the \Ido.dtb device trees are used for LDO-enabled feature support.
+For i.MX 6 and i.MX 7, the ldo.dtb device trees are used for LDO-enabled feature support.
 By default, the LDO bypass is enabled.
-If your board has the CPU set to 1.2 GHZ, you should use the \Ido.dtb device tree instead of the default, because LDO bypass mode is not supported on the CPU at 1.2 GHZ.
-The device tree \Indep.dtb is used to enable the DHCP feature because of a pin conflict, which requires this to be configured at build time.
+If your board has the CPU set to 1.2 GHz, you should use the ldo.dtb device tree instead of the default, because LDO bypass mode is not supported on the CPU at 1.2 GHz.
+The device tree hdcp.dtb is used to enable the HDCP feature because of a pin conflict, which requires this to be configured at build time.